edemaine/coauthor/README.md

   "regular" keybindings as well as Vim and Emacs keybindings (if you've ever needed rectangular selection for e.g. ASCII art).

-* Organization by **groups** (intended to correspond to groups of people who meet).
-Users can have permission to see and/or post within each group, or at a global level (mainly intended for admins).
+* Messages are organized by **groups** (intended to correspond to groups of people who meet), so it's easy to share material with everyone in the group.
-  Admins can edit the permissions of other users via the "Users" button.
+  But it's also possible to share part of a group (only certain threads) with specific users, for visitors or paper merges etc.

 * **Sorting** of threads within a group by title, creator, creation date, last update, number of posts, or whether subscribed (by clicking on the